cloudopsworks/tronador/docs/devops-makefile.md

 # DevOps Makefile: Comprehensive Usage Guide

-This guide documents all targets in modules/devops/Makefile and explains how to prepare your workstation, including installing AWS CLI v2 and aws-vault on macOS, Windows, and common Linux distributions.
+This guide documents all targets in devops/* targets and explains how to prepare your workstation, including installing AWS CLI v2 and aws-vault on macOS, Windows, and common Linux distributions.

 ### Contents
 - [Prerequisites and concepts](#prerequisites-and-concepts)